Corey Bailey

 results from their AV system without hocking the family farm.

-video cable.
+and video cable.
 There are many more in the consumer market.
-Those companies in

-the professional arena have always published detailed information on the
+Those companies in the professional arena have always published detailed

-products they produce because they have to provide honest, accurate product
+information on the products they produce because they have to provide honest,

-information if they want to have a chance at being specified for an installation.
+accurate product information if they want to have a chance at being specified for

 On the other hand, the consumer electronics market is like the wild west.